s-retlaw/l4srs/README.md

 You can run on multiple ports simultaneously to attempt to see what ports may be available for egress on for the target machine.

+If the request is not LDAP or HTTP it can then proxy the request to another machine, again on the same port.
+If the target machine has only one egress port you can server LDAP, HTTP and use the same port to proxy the meterpreter connection to another local port or another machine.